 An introduction to and practice in using and evaluating quantitative analysis in the social sciences.
 Coverage includes univariate, bivariate, and multivariate analytic techniques.
-Focus on proper use and interpretation of these techniques.
-Computation will be performed on computer.
-No mathematical or computer background is necessary.
-Prerequisite: SOC 2224.
-Also listed as PS 2234 and PSY 2234.
-IV
+Focus on proper use and interpretation of these

 SOC 2244 Social Problems

 An introduction to the nature, causes, and possible solutions to important social problems.
 Problems studied typically will include various forms of social inequality, crime, drug abuse, domestic violence, environmental pollution, and war.
 Prerequisite: SOC 1004.
 IV